|

 Plaka

 Plaka restaurants are touristy by nature which does not always mean bad food.
 What it does mean is a transient clientele and some restaurants have reputations for serving food that a true Greek would send back.
-The restaurants I have reviewed are the ones that the people from the neighborhood eat at too.
+The restaurants I have reviewed are the ones that the people from the neighborhood eat.
 It does not mean you won't get a bad meal because that can happen anywhere.
 But a bad meal is far less likely if you stick to the places that the

 locals eat